 Short for intraocular or implantable contact lens, ICL involves the insertion of an artificial collamer lens implant between the eye’s coloured iris and natural lens.
 Similar to a regular contact lens, the shape and curvature of the ICL implant are calculated specifically to the parameters of your eye to correct for its refractive error.

 Prior to undergoing ICL eye surgery in our Melbourne operating theatre, you will be scheduled a thorough eye examination by our experienced clinical team.
 This gives our surgeon an accurate measurement of your prescription to guide the selection of the intraocular contact lens implant.
-This consultation will also include other tests to ensure your eyes are suitable for the ICL procedure, such as assessing the physical space available within the eye for insertion of the implant.
+This consultation will also include other tests to check whether your eyes are suitable for the ICL procedure, such as assessing the physical space available within the eye for insertion of the implant.
 At this appointment, your eye doctor will also discuss with you any potential risks of surgery as well as the costs involved.

 At Armadale Eye Clinic (through Eye Laser Specialists) our team is committed to ensuring you feel comfortable and well-informed throughout all steps of this process.